mobilemind/OpenInlets/README.md

 4.1+.
 Handy for login/form completion, or to quickly add a new entry with login credentials.

-__OpenInBlogsy__: Open the current web page using the Webview in Blogsy on iOS.
-Easily reblog or quote a page.

 __OpenInFirefox__: Open the current web page in the Firefox app for iOS.

 __OpenInGoodReader__: When viewing a PDF in Mobile Safari, open/download the